 Maxtech has begun the next phase of operation on its portfolio of claims in the Juina area of Mato Grosso by filing a “GUIA” application or trial mining license on one of the Company claims.

 These claims contain numerous manganese occurrences found through reconnaissance prospecting to date.
-Detailed prospecting and geological studies will follow up on these showings in the next phase of exploration in order to acquire a trial mining license (“GUIA”).
 Analyses of the grab samples taken from surficial cobbles located within these claims returned values of 51.4% to 55.9% Mn. (as released May 4th).
 The analyses were performed by SGS Geosol Laboratorios LTDA of Belo Horizonte, Brazil.

 In conjunction with the company’s strategic partner in Brazil, Maxtech has begun a new due diligence phase on additional claims with high-grade potential and a timeframe in which to ramp up a full mining plan in the Mato Grosso area.

 Maxtech is planning to expand its Brazilian operation into other states of the country including Rondonia and Goias.